 Looking for the best places to drink wine with delicious food to match?
-Paddington Central by Regent’s Canal is the perfect place to book this summer with a selection of acclaimed restaurants that place an emphasis on well-researched and interesting wines whatever your taste and budget.
+Paddington Central by Regent’s Canal is the perfect place to book this autumn with a selection of acclaimed restaurants that place an emphasis on well-researched and interesting wines whatever your taste and budget.
 Inspired, we’ve created a guide to the best bars and restaurants with indoor and outdoor dining and what to order by the glass.

 A huge selection at Vagabond Wines

 Vagabond Wines have an incredible 100 different wines available for you to try (each wine has detailed tasting notes so your palate is in the very best of hands) – all of them available by the glass.
 Excitingly, they also have their own urban winery where they create their own minimal intervention wines: delicious and each with their own sense of place.

 Orange: The Hermit Ram is a sauvignon blanc from New Zealand that’s been destemmed and fermented on skins for over a month to add lemongrass, miso and bitter elements in addition to the tropical fruit flavours you’d expect from a sauvignon blanc.